eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 ## Use Case

-To keep things fairly simple, we'll want to have our microservice do something interesting, but not particularly complex.
+To keep things fairly simple, we'll want to have your microservice do something interesting, but not particularly complex.
 To get a feel for the primary functions of the SDK, we want a microservice that:

 1. Uses dynamic configuration variables at runtime
 2. Takes input from another microservice